Postcard: 1840 to 1864

-First postals and private postcards (ca. 1865 to 1880)
+First postals and private postcards (c.
+1865 to 1880)

 A Prussian postal official, Heinrich von Stephan, first proposed an "open post-sheet" made of stiff paper in 1865.
 He proposed that one side would be reserved for a recipient address, and the other for a brief message.
 His proposal was denied on grounds of being too radical and officials did not believe anyone would willingly give up their privacy.
 In October 1869, the post office of Austria-Hungary accepted a similar proposal, also without images, and 3 million cards were mailed within the first three months.
 With the outbreak of the Franco-Prussian War in July 1870, the government of the North German Confederation decided to take the advice of Austrian Emanuel Herrmann and issued postals for soldiers to inexpensively send home from the field.

 The period from 1870 to 1874 saw a great number of countries begin the issuance of postals.
 In 1870, the North German Confederation was joined by Baden, Bavaria, Great Britain, Luxembourg and Switzerland.
 The year 1871 saw Belgium, Canada, Denmark, Finland, the Netherlands, Norway, and Sweden introduce their own postals.
 Algeria, Chile, France and Russia did so in 1872, and were followed by France, Japan, Romania, Serbia, Spain and the United States between 1873 and 1874.
 Many of these postals included small images on the same side as the postage.
 Postcards began to be sent internationally after the first Congress of the General Postal Union, which met in Bern, Switzerland in October 1874.
 The Treaty of Bern was ratified in the United States in 1875.The first known printed picture postcard, with an image on one side, was created in France in 1870 at Camp Conlie by Léon Besnardeau (1829–1914).
 Conlie was a training camp for soldiers in the Franco-Prussian War.
 The cards had a lithographed design printed on them containing emblematic images of piles of armaments on either side of a scroll topped by the arms of the Duchy of Brittany and the inscription "War of 1870.
 Camp Conlie.
 Souvenir of the National Defence.
 Army of Brittany" (in French).
 While these are certainly the first known picture postcards, there was no space for stamps and no evidence that they were ever posted without envelopes.